Proactively addressing risks and opportunities

 Assessing and reporting our climate change-related risks

 Climate change-related risks receive formal and ongoing consideration in Devon’s enterprise risk management process.
 The company regularly models numerous regional and macro-level scenarios – including acquisitions, divestitures and changes in regulations and market conditions – to test the strength of our portfolio and resources.
 Each year, the modeled scenarios inform the strategic decision-making of Devon’s executive committee and board of directors that factors into Devon’s long-range plan.
-We publicly reported on climate-related risks and the results of our climate-related scenario analysis in our third Climate Change Assessment Report (CCAR), published in 2021, demonstrating our ongoing commitment to transparency.
+We publicly report on climate-related risks and the results of our climate-related scenario analysis in our Climate Change Assessment Report (CCAR) in an effort to demonstrate our ongoing commitment to transparency.

-Our updated 2021 CCAR accounted for material changes to our portfolio since 2018, including the divestment of our Canadian and Barnett Shale assets, as well as closing the merger with WPX Energy.
-The 2021 report was prepared by Devon with support from third-party consultants and reviewed and approved by our board of directors.
-Devon retained ICF to help assess the company’s oil and natural gas portfolio’s resilience in the face of potential impacts of climate policy on oil, natural gas and natural gas liquids (NGL) demand, production and prices.
-During this assessment, Devon evaluated several possible future climate change scenarios to quantify the potential risks to the company’s portfolio and long-range business plan from a possible carbon-constrained future.
-Devon evaluated pricing scenarios and model results from both ICF and the widely referenced International Energy Agency (IEA), including the IEA’s 2020 Sustainable Development Scenario, which targets a rise in global temperatures to “well below 2°C” and “in which countries achieving net-zero emissions by 2050 spur the world as a whole to reach it by 2070.”
+Our 2023 CCAR, the fourth report in six years, was prepared by Devon with support from third-party consultants.
+Devon retained ICF to help assess the company’s market risk and our oil and natural gas portfolio’s resilience in the face of potential impacts of climate policy on oil, natural gas, and natural gas liquids (NGL) demand, production and prices, as well as basin-level exposure to potential physical risks from a rapidly changing climate.
+In order to evaluate the potential market risks to the company’s portfolio from a possible carbon-constrained future, Devon evaluated pricing scenarios and model results from both ICF and the widely referenced International Energy Agency (IEA), including the IEA’s 2022 World Energy Outlook (WEO) Net Zero Emissions by 2050 Scenario, which targets a 1.5°C stabilization in the rise in global average temperatures.